elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} Saint-Domingue, salve of dung riven with gold.
-Bite me, bite me, I hear your dogs in the thunder, I hear your love in my veins.
+Bite me, bite me; I hear your dogs in the thunder; I hear your love in my veins.
 Bite me.
 Drink my blood.

 - {:.sp} The Chorus.